jobial-io/scase/README.md

 ```

 We want this to be as type safe as possible, with no possibility of replying with the "wrong"
-type or forgetting to send a reply entirely, and an implementation without any unnecessary boilerplate.
+type or forgetting to send a reply entirely, and we want an implementation without any boilerplate.

 We usually don't care if the service is eventually deployed as a Lambda, an Apache Pulsar function, or a
 standalone app in a container, or maybe run in an Akka Cluster, or as a test locally.